andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 summary:
 ---
 ## Introduction
-Some friends were working on a project that required the use of data from the [Canadian Legal Problems Survey](https://www.justice.gc.ca/eng/rp-pr/jr/survey-enquete.html) (CLPS).
+Some friends of mine have been working on a project that required the use of data from the [Canadian Legal Problems Survey](https://www.justice.gc.ca/eng/rp-pr/jr/survey-enquete.html) (CLPS).
 CLPS is a national survey of Canadians' experiences with the justice system,